 Slope protection is a critical aspect of engineering and environmental management aimed at safeguarding slopes from erosion, instability, and failure.
-It involves the implementation of various measures to maintain the stability of slopes and prevent accidents or damage.
-Slopes with higher inclinations or erosive soils require more attention and protection measures, such as erosion control blankets, turf reinforcement mats, slope drains, gabion structures, and cellular mats.
+Engineers implement various measures to maintain the stability of slopes and prevent accidents or damage.

 Natural slopes that are in close proximity to populated areas present a potential hazard if left unprotected.
 Slope failures in such areas pose a significant threat to human life.
 Landslides triggered by heavy rainfall or seismic activity near residential areas may result in property damage and loss of life.